iiferedon/Omegle-Grabber-Webhook-for-Discord/README.md

 *How to use it*
 1. On omegle.com before starting the video chat, press F12
 2. Go to the **Console** tab.
-3. Paste all the code into the console and start a video chat.
+3. Paste all the code into the console, press enter and start a video chat.
 4. Done!
 [![omegle example][product-screenshot]]
 <p align="right">(<a href="#top">back to top</a>)</p>